Microsoft claims it has now sold more than 200 million Windows 8 licenses, in the first update to public sales claims it has offered since last May.

-The post Ubuntu Tablet Will be ‘Key Focus’ During Ubuntu 14.04 LTS Cycle first appeared on OMG!
+The post Watch This Ubuntu Touch App Run Across Phone, Tablet and Desktop first appeared on OMG!
 Ubuntu!.

 Read more of this story at Slashdot.